-Precipitation reactions can be broadly of three types:
+Precipitation reactions can be broad of three types:

 - Precipitation in solution.